lavafroth/zilch/README.md

 I started this project because of the following reasons:
 - The current UI written in iced-rs is clunky due to limitations of the library.
-- UAD requires you to have the ADB binary whereas we use our custom implementation of ADB written in Rust from scratch.
+- UAD requires the ADB binary whereas we use our custom implementation of ADB written in pure Rust.